Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Discussion

 In this paper, we have followed a similar approach to \citet{hp2023im} in focusing on the magnitude of the 21-cm signal rather than the details of its scale dependence, which are at present poorly constrained.
 Accounting for { the absence of neutral hydrogen in ionized bubbles would be expected to boost the cross-correlation signal} by factors of up to $\sim 30$ on scales $k \sim 0.1$ Mpc/$h$, over and above the estimates here \citep{lidz2008, hp2023im}.
-A similar boost in the signal-to-noise may occur from an increase in the sky areal coverage of the MWA and SKA-LOW surveys to $\sim 25000$ deg$^2$ (from the currently assumed $\sim 1000$ deg$^2$). { In a more detailed analysis, the region of overlapping coverage between the 21 cm and Lyman-$\alpha$ surveys needs to be taken carefully into consideration, instead of the full overlap implicitly assumed in the present work.} We have also assumed that peculiar velocities of the hydrogen gas may be neglected in \eq{t0hi}.
+A similar boost in the signal-to-noise may occur from an increase in the sky areal coverage of the MWA and SKA-LOW surveys to $\sim 25000$ deg$^2$ (from the currently assumed $\sim 1000$ deg$^2$). { In a more detailed analysis, the region of overlapping coverage between the 21 cm and Lyman-$\alpha$ surveys needs to be taken carefully into consideration, instead of the full overlap implicitly assumed in the present work.
+We have adopted the isotropic mode-counting and window-function approximations commonly used in the literature \citep[e.g.,][]{li2015}.
+The surveys that determine our main result, viz.
+CDIM-like, MWA/SKA, and SPHEREx, are all wide-field experiments, for which the dominant signal-to-noise contribution comes from scales where these approximations are valid.
+In this regime, anisotropies in cylindrical power spectra and survey window functions produce only subdominant corrections and do not affect our conclusions. { While the mode count in our present cross-correlation analysis is limited by the LAE survey size, we note that is not generically expected to be the case.
+In particular, including a more realistic wedge treatment of the 21 cm foreground contamination [following, e.g., \citet{Pober2014, Liu2014a, Pober2015}] would further reduce the available mode volume and potentially impact the forecasted signal-to-noise ratios.} } We have also assumed that peculiar velocities of the hydrogen gas may be neglected in \eq{t0hi}.
 Addressing these effects, as well as accounting for the evolution of ionized bubbles in the IGM which lead to a turnover in the power spectrum on small-scales \citep{lidz2011, dumitru2019}, will be the subject of future work.